phcollignon/ESP8266-P1Smartmeter2GoogleSheet/README.md

 ## Troubleshooting
 If you encounter any issues with data not appearing in your Google Sheet, verify the following:
-- The ESP8266 is correctly connected to the Smartmeter.
+- The ESP8266 is correctly connected to the smart meter.
 - The Wi-Fi credentials in the `.ino` file are correct and the ESP8266 is connected to the internet.
 - The Google Script is correctly deployed, its Deployment ID is correctly entered in the `.ino` file.
 - The Google Apps Script is deployed correctly as a web app and has the correct permissions.